Significant Dates In The History of The American Legion

 Sept.19, 2004 The American Legion launches the Blue Star Salute, public events where posts across the country recognize troops, their families and local business on Arm Forces Day.

-May 7, 2005 The American Legion lobbied successfuly to remove from VA funding legislation adminstration-proposed increases in VA prescription co-payment and institution of user fee for Priority Group 8 veterans using VA health facilities.
+May 7, 2005 The American Legion lobbied successfully to remove from VA funding legislation administration-proposed increases in VA prescription co-payment and institution of user fee for Priority Group 8 veterans using VA health facilities.

 June 30, 2008 President George W. Bush signs Post 9-11 Veterans Education Assistance Act, a modern GI Bill strongly supported by The American Legion, which lobbied in its behalf.